openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 * :ref:`Create YouTube Channels`

+* :ref:`Add a Channel Manager`

+* :ref:`Enable Video Upload in Studio`

-When these preliminary tasks are complete, your course teams can upload original video files in .mp4 or .mov format to Studio.
-After your files upload successfully, an automated process starts to create the additional file formats and upload the files to YouTube and AWS, so that your videos are ready for students to access and download.
-This automated process takes 24 hours to complete.
-You can track the status of your files as they upload and go through automated processing on the Video Uploads page in Studio.
+When these tasks are complete, your course teams can upload original video files in .mp4 or .mov format to Studio.
+After video files upload successfully, an automated process starts to create additional file formats and transfer the files to YouTube and AWS, so that the videos are ready for students to access and download.
+The automated process takes 24 hours to complete.
+Course teams can track file status on the Studio **Video Uploads** page as the videos upload to edX and then go through automated processing.

 .. important:: The tasks described in this section rely on the use of third-party tools and software.
 Because these tools are subject to change by